Traveler (mascot)

-The Coliseum

-Until it was renovated in the 1990s, the Coliseum included an Olympic running track going around the football field.
-This proved to be useful for Traveler, who would gallop around the track after every USC score and pump up the crowd.
-Once the track was removed, Traveler still made its way around the field but had to move cautiously to avoid people on the sidelines.
-The horse had a minor collision with a person in 2000, and afterwards had human spotters running in front to clear a path.

-Previous mascots

-Before Traveler, USC used another mascot, a series of canines known as George Tirebiter.
-There had also been several previous, unofficial horse mascots making appearances on USC sidelines since 1927, but none were permanent.
-The idea for the current mascot began during the 1961 Rose Parade, when a USC events director spotted Richard Saukko and his white horse, Traveler, marching in the parade.
-The university persuaded Saukko to ride his horse during USC football games.

 Introduction

 Traveler was introduced in the autumn of 1961, during the USC Trojans football team's home opener at the Coliseum, against the Georgia Tech Yellow Jackets.
 To dress Saukko as a Trojan warrior, USC used its connections to the film industry to procure the costume worn by Charlton Heston in Ben Hur two years earlier.
 The costume proved to be too heavy for extended use, so Saukko made his own leather uniform for the 1962 season and the same costume has been used since.
 The name was believed to have been inspired by the gray horse Traveller, ridden by Civil War Confederate general Robert E. Lee, In August 2017 concerns that the horse's name had a connection to Lee led to further research, which revealed that the first Traveler was acquired with his name, spelled with one L, in 1958 after he had become unreliable as a movie horse.
 On Equinespot.com, Traveler is listed as one of the six most common horse names to begin with the letter T.